catalystdao/catalyst-documentation/src/content/docs/generalised-incentives/build-bridge-agnostic.md

 - **Wormhole**: Full support via Generalised Relayer
 - **Polymer**: Full support via Polymer's Relayer

-You can read more about the benefits to [Generalised incentives on Github](https://github.com/catalystdao/GeneralisedIncentives?tab=readme-ov-file#generalised-incentive-escrow).
+You can read more about the benefits of [Generalised incentives on Github](https://github.com/catalystdao/GeneralisedIncentives?tab=readme-ov-file#generalised-incentive-escrow).

 ### The Case of Catalyst